All Episodes

 Mr. Gerson, have you guys stopped to think what these very issues are doing to McCain's base support?

-Why it is he is not getting a majority of the conservative vote, and in certain key states, not even a majority of the Republican vote.
+Have you stopped to think for a moment why it is he is not getting a majority of the conservative vote and in certain key states, not even a majority of the Republican vote?

 Is it really that much more important to all of you on the McCain side of things to get independents and liberals voting for your candidate or our candidate?

-But then, they're really trying to run us out of the party.
+But then they're really trying to run us out of the party.

-Now, I went back a little research.
+Now, I went back and a little research.

-Of this year, there was a story at National Review Online by Roy Cordato.
+January 10th of this year, there was a story at National Review Online by Roy Cordato.

-Roy Cordado is an economist.
+Roy Cordato is an economist.

 He's VP for research and a resident scholar at the John Locke Foundation, public policy think tank in North Carolina.